 Key Takeaways

-💰 Humana’s dividend yield stands at 1.40%, supported by a low payout ratio of 24.98% and a consistent history of annual increases, reflecting a steady commitment to shareholder returns.
+💰 Humana’s dividend yield stands at 1.95%, supported by a conservative payout ratio of 33.12% and a multi-year history of consistent quarterly payments, reflecting the company’s ongoing commitment to returning capital to shareholders.

 Recent Events